 support in the ICC Academic Support Center

 You will concentrate on building a strong foundation in math and science, to meet the Associate in Science requirement.
-The program is designed for you to transfer for completion of a baccalaureate degree.
-Start your engineering curriculum at ICC with instructors that have real-world experience and tuition that won’t break the bank.
+The program is designed for you to transfer for completion of a bachelor’s degree.
+Start your engineering degree with instructors that have real-world experience and tuition that won’t break the bank.

 Faculty who are experts in their fields teach all ICC courses.
 They are 100% committed to teaching so you’re ready to transfer to a university or move into your career.

 Challenge yourself in ICC’s Honors Program.
 High-achieving students join Honors to experience sustained intellectual and social interactions with their peers.

 Sales, Marketing, Project Management, Mechanical Engineering Technician, Research Assistant, Electronics Technician, Technical Writer, Machinist, Computer, Materials, Aerospace Engineering

 4 semesters if full-time | 15-16 credits per semester

 What if I attend part-time?